ELITEv5/SunPLSV2/README.md

 **V2 liquidation mechanics:**
 - **Minimum liquidation:** 5% of outstanding debt (reduced from 20% in V1 — more efficient for bots)
 - **Maximum liquidation:** 100% of debt
-- **Bonus:** 7% at minimum repayment, scaling toward 2% for larger repayments (inverted Dutch auction over 3 hours)
+- **Bonus:** Starts at 7% immediately, decays to 2% over 3 hours — first mover wins
-- **Who can liquidate:** Anyone holding SunPLS
+- **Who can liquidate:** Anyone holding SunPLS, or the Stability Pool acting on their behalf

-**Step-by-step:**
+**Step-by-step (manual):**
 1. Open **Vault Dashboard → Liquidate tab**
 2. Click **Scan All Vaults** — finds all vaults below 110% CR
 3. Click **Liquidate** on any eligible vault
-4. Enter SunPLS amount to repay (≥ the minimum shown)
+4. Enter SunPLS amount to repay (≥ minimum shown)
-5. Preview shows exact PLS reward
-6. Click **Confirm Liquidation**
+5. Click **Confirm Liquidation**

-The contract takes your SunPLS, burns it, and sends you the equivalent PLS collateral plus the liquidation bonus.
-Partial liquidations are fully supported — your reward is proportional to the amount you repay.
+The contract takes your SunPLS, burns it, and sends you proportional PLS collateral plus the bonus.

 ---